Why make QR Codes for Airbnb rentals?

 We have 2 Airbnb hosts at opposite ends of the world.
 First up, we have Piret from Estonia who owns two Airbnb listings in Estonia – a romantic old town apartment and a cottage house near the seaside.
 Our second host is a Superhost – meet Omar from Mexico City who is hosting Airbnbs in Coyoacán, Mexico.
 After the devastating crisis, they are both wondering how to get more guests coming back again?

 Making QR Codes may just provide a solution for that.
 Long story short, they allow you to inform guests, show them you care, and stay in touch with them while maintaining distance.
-We have a bunch of great tips for all Airbnb hosts that you can consider mixing into your own strategy.
+We have a bunch of great tips for all Airbnb rentals that you can consider mixing into your own strategy.

-Airbnb Guest Wifi QR Code
+Airbnb QR Code for Guest Wifi

 How?
 Guest WiFi login instructions don’t need to be complicated or boring.
-Give it a try, scan the QR Code above.
+Give it a try, scan the WiFi QR Code above.
 This could be your Airbnb or Booking.com WiFi network that the guests are easily connecting to.

-The main benefit of using a QR Code for joining a WiFi network is that nobody has to type in any passwords manually, it is done automatically in a matter of seconds.
+The main benefit of using a QR Code generator for joining a WiFi network is that nobody has to type in any passwords manually, it is done automatically in a matter of seconds.
 The secondary upside is that nobody has to touch or hand around the WiFi password card like they used to do it in the old days.

 Why?
 Sure, alternatively you could just send a message to your guests each time with the password, but they would still need to manually type this in – it is just annoying and takes too much time.
 If you are extra concerned about the hygiene protocol, it doesn’t have to be placed on a table.
 Consider placing it on your wall instead, maybe decorate it with a nice picture frame.